 The Touchstone Ultra Short Duration Fixed Income Fund’s multi-sector orientation allows the Fund’s management team to gain exposure to fixed income security types such as corporate debt, asset-backed securities (ABS), commercial mortgage-backed securities (CMBS) and residential mortgage-backed securities (RMBS).
 Fort Washington believes this strategy can be beneficial to investors as it allows for the further diversification of the types of risk assumed by the Fund, while, at the same time, improving the return potential.

-Specialized Knowledge: Collaboration Among Sector and Asset-Class Specialists
+Specialized Knowledge: Collaboration Among Sector & Asset-Class Specialists

 The Touchstone Ultra Short Duration Fixed Income Fund seeks to provide investors with excess returns relative to traditional cash management strategies, while introducing a modest amount of incremental price risk and maintaining liquidity.
 Fort Washington Investment Advisors, the Fund’s sub-advisor, targets bonds with slightly longer effective durations and/or slightly more credit risk than traditional cash equivalents.
 Relatively low spread duration is maintained in order to minimize the downside when risk premiums are volatile.
 The Fund’s strategy is generally a buy-and-hold strategy, but certain positions are traded opportunistically.
 Securities are generally held to maturity.
 However, significant cash flows tend to be produced, with 60-70 percent of the Fund maturing each year (emphasizing the strategy’s low spread duration nature).